Lorite/Low-Cost-Mocap/README.md

 - I have added the pseyepy repository as a submodule to this repository, so that it can be used as a dependency.
 Make sure to run `git submodule update --init --recursive` after cloning this repository to get the submodule.

+### Before using this repository

+- I have tested this repository on Ubuntu 25.04 with Python 3.13.3.
+- I checked the camera streaming uisng a Linux tool called `guvcview`, which is a GUI for the `v4l2` driver.
+It can be installed with `sudo apt install guvcview`.
+- I calibrated the camera intrinsics using https://github.com/nbhr/pycalib.
+The cameras' images are very noisy and the calibration is not perfect.
+I copied the values to [this file](./real_lab_test_backup_before_changing_resolution.json)

 ### Setup steps

 1. Clone the repository: